rfxcom/node-rfxcom/README.md

 LightwaveRf
 -----------
-LightwaveRf devices use the specialised Lighting5 prototype, which itself uses an RfxCom object.
+LightwaveRf devices use the specialised Lighting5 transmitter, which itself uses an RfxCom object.

 <pre>
 var rfxcom = require('rfxcom');